-A dirty filter reduces airflow to your HVAC system and makes it work harder.
-Uses more energy, which costs you more money.
+A dirty air filter can have a significant impact on your HVAC system, your wallet, and your health.
+When an air filter is clogged, it reduces airflow to your HVAC system, making it work harder and use more energy, which costs you more money.
 You may also be unable to keep your home at the right temperature.
 This means that it may have to work for longer periods, making the system difficult.

 With a clogged air filter, air will not flow through the coils properly, causing them to stop working and causing a total system failure.
 But why is this?
 How can something as simple as changing an air filter be so important?
-The truth is that not changing your air filter on a regular basis can cause a number of problems with your HVAC system, which we will discuss below.
+The truth is that not changing your air filter on a regular basis can cause a number of problems with your HVAC system.
 In general, filters with a MERV 16 rating or lower are considered HVAC system grade filters for residential, commercial, and general hospital use.
 Using an air filter with a MERV rating higher than recommended by the manufacturer of your oven or air conditioner may impair its performance.

 Depending on the type of air filter you use, you will need to follow different programs to ensure that the filter is always working and achieving optimal performance.Getting the most value out of your home can be as easy as changing air filters.
 See below to learn what can happen if you don't change your air filters regularly.